- New ELRA Board 2023 April 25, 2023

 5.1 The Board shall elect an Ethics Committee consisting of at least four Board members, including the President.
 Other than the reimbursement of authorized expenses for Board or Association members, the members of the Ethics Committee may not receive any remuneration from ELRA or its Distribution Unit (ELDA).
 A member of the Ethics Committee receiving any remuneration from ELRA or ELDA shall resign immediately from that committee.

 5.2 The Ethics Committee will be tasked by the President with all matters relating to potential conflicts of interest between members of the Board or the Association and the Association or its Distribution Unit.
-Where cases of potential conflict of interest are identified either by the President, a member of the Board, a member of the Association or the CEO, the Ethics Committee will be requested to advise the President on the matter.
+Where cases of potential conflict of interest are identified either by the President, a member of the Board, a member of the Association or the Secretary General, the Ethics Committee will be requested to advise the President on the matter.
 The Ethics Committee shall take all necessary measures to ensure that its response to the request is provided within 30 days.
 The decision shall be taken by a qualified majority of the votes of the Ethics Committee members.
 The President has a casting vote.
 If the response is not provided within the stated period, the President alone shall decide the matter at issue.

 5.3 The response will be notified by the President, who is entitled to inform the Board and/or the General Assembly that a decision has been taken in conformity with the advice of the Ethics Committee.
 The list of members of the Ethics Committee should be available to the ELRA members.